-- F2.10 To ensure that the accounting arrangements to be adopted relating to partnerships are satisfactory. - F2.11 To approve the Council acting as an accountable body, in line with the limits set out in Appendix 1. - F2.12 To ensure appropriate exit arrangements are in place regarding accountable body arrangements, including the distribution of any assets and liabilities
+- F2.3 To advise on the accounting implications of proposed arrangements effective controls which will ensure that resources are used effectively, efficiently and not wasted. - F2.4 To ensure that appropriate internal and external audit requirements are in place. - F2.5 To ensure that the accounting arrangements to be adopted relating to joint working arrangements are satisfactory. - F2.6 To approve the Council acting as an accountable body or entering into partnerships and joint ventures in line with the limits set out in Appendix 1. - F2.7 To ensure the financial risk and benefit of any arrangement are properly assessed and appropriate exit arrangements are in place regarding accountable body arrangements, including the distribution of any assets and liabilities.

-- F2.13 To ensure a budget manager / accountable officer is identified. - F2.14 To ensure that approval is sought before entering into any partnership agreements where the Council acts as Accountable Body in line with financial limits detailed in Appendix 1 - F2.15 To undertake or determine, as part of the preliminary considerations for the possible formation of a partnership: - a financial appraisal of the viability of the proposed arrangement throughout its duration - a risk appraisal is prepared before entering into any agreement - the nature, level and timing of the Council's contribution and commitment - the responsibility for undertaking, and the detail of, the project's accounting and financial reporting arrangements - the arrangements for accommodating the inability of any of the proposed partners to meet their financial or other obligations under the arrangements - the arrangements for dealing with any remaining assets or liabilities at the end of the arrangement - the audit, security and other control arrangements which should all generally be in line with the requirements of the Council's Financial Procedure Rules - that the arrangements will not impact adversely on the services provided by the Council - F2.16 To ensure that appropriate management procedures are in place to enable the Council to fulfil the requirements of any agreements entered into on behalf of the partnership. - F2.17 To prepare any financial estimates relating to partnership arrangements and to agree these with the Strategic Director of Resources. - F2.18 To ensure that appropriate budget approval is sought before entering into a partnership arrangement that commits Council funding.
+- F2.8 To ensure a budget manager / accountable officer is identified. - F2.9 To ensure that approval is sought before entering into any partnership agreements where the Council acts as Accountable Body in line with financial limits detailed in Appendix 1 - F2.10 To ensure satisfactory arrangements are in place to protect the Council from financial loss, reputational damage and unnecessary risk, by undertaking or determining:

+- a financial appraisal of the viability of the proposed arrangement throughout its duration - a risk appraisal is prepared before entering into any agreement - the nature, level and timing of the Council's contribution and commitment - the responsibility for undertaking, and the detail of, the project's accounting and financial reporting arrangements - the arrangements for accommodating the inability of any of the proposed partners to meet their financial or other obligations under the arrangements - the arrangements for dealing with any remaining assets or liabilities at the end of the arrangement - the audit, security and other control arrangements which should all generally be in line with the requirements of the Council's Financial Procedure Rules - that the arrangements will not impact adversely on the services provided by the Council - F2.11 To ensure that appropriate management procedures are in place to enable the Council to fulfil the requirements of any agreements entered into on behalf of the partnership. - F2.12 To prepare any financial estimates relating to partnership arrangements and to agree these with the Director of Finance. - F2.13 To ensure that appropriate budget approval is sought before entering into a partnership arrangement that commits Council funding. - F2.14 To ensure that monitoring arrangements are in place for both financial and non-financial performance measures. - F2.15 To ensure that the arrangements for financial monitoring and control operate to the satisfaction of the Director of Finance. - F2.16 To ensure that accurate and appropriate Asset Registers are maintained in line with funding body requirements. - F2.17 To ensure that an exit strategy is formally agreed, documented and signed by all partners, to include reference to any distribution of assets and liabilities. - F2.18 To ensure compliance with the Council's Contract Procedure Rules where the Council is the lead or accountable body of the partnership.